Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

 $\bullet$ \textbf{Landmark Matching.} This kind of methods~\cite{wiles2018x2face,zakharov2020fast,ha2020marionette,hsu2022dual,doukas2023free} aim to establish a mapping relationship between semantic objects in the facial regions of the driving source and the target source through landmarks.
 Based on this mapping relationship~\cite{zakharov2019few,zhang2020freenet}, the transfer of facial movement information is achieved.
-In particular, X2Face~\cite{wiles2018x2face} achieves one-to-one driving of facial expressions and poses for each frame of the character in the driving video and source video.
 To address the challenge of reproducing large head poses in facial reenactment, Xu~\etal~\cite{hsu2022dual} propose a dual-generator network incorporating a 3D landmark detector into the model.
 Free-headgan~\cite{doukas2023free} comprises a 3D keypoint estimator, an eye gaze estimator, and a generator built on the HeadGAN architecture.
 The 3D keypoint estimator addresses the regression of deformations related to 3D poses and expressions.
 The eye gaze estimator controls eye movement in videos, providing finer details.
 MetaPortrait~\cite{zhang2023metaportrait} achieves accurate distortion field prediction through dense facial keypoint matching and accelerates model training based on meta-learning principles, delivering excellent results on limited datasets.

-$\bullet$ \textbf{Face Feature Decoupling.} The latent feature decoupling and driving methods~\cite{bounareli2023hyperreenact,bounareli2023stylemask,li2023one,bounareli2024one,yang2023learning} aims to disentangle facial features in the latent space of the driving video, replacing or mapping the corresponding latent information to achieve high-fidelity facial reproduction under specific conditions.
+$\bullet$ \textbf{Feature Decoupling.} The latent feature decoupling and driving methods~\cite{bounareli2023hyperreenact,bounareli2023stylemask,li2023one,bounareli2024one,yang2023learning} aims to disentangle facial features in the latent space of the driving video, replacing or mapping the corresponding latent information to achieve high-fidelity facial reproduction under specific conditions.
 HyperReenact~\cite{bounareli2023hyperreenact} uses attribute decoupling, employing a hyper-network to refine source identity features and modify facial poses.
 StyleMask~\cite{bounareli2023stylemask} separates facial pose and expression from the identity information of the source image by learning masks and blending corresponding channels in the pre-trained style space S of StyleGAN2.
 HiDe-NeRF~\cite{li2023one} employs a deformable neural radiance field to represent a 3D scene, with a lightweight deformation module explicitly decoupling facial pose and expression attributes.